Air bag fragments kill Volvo driver, touching off recall

 The U.S. National Highway Traffic Safety Administration said it is reviewing data with Volvo about other vehicles equipped with the inflators and will decide whether to take further action.

-ZF/TRW, which has its U.S. headquarters in suburban Detroit, didn’t immediately reply to messages left Saturday asking about whether the same inflators were sold to other automakers.
+ZF/TRW spokesperson Tony Sapienza said Saturday in an email that he didn’t know whether the same inflators were sold to other automakers.

 NHTSA said the ZF/TRW inflator rupture that caused the death is the only known incident worldwide.